edaehn/bitsgalore.github.io/_posts/2020-03-11-does-microsoft-onedrive-export-large-ZIP-files-that-are-corrupt.md

 [^1]: For unzip you can check this this by running it with the `--version` switch.
 If the output includes `ZIP64_SUPPORT` this means ZIP64 is supported.

 [^2]: Note that this is the big-endian representation of the signature, whereas the ZIP formation specification uses little-endian representations.
 See more on endianness [here](https://en.wikipedia.org/wiki/Endianness).

+[^3]: Since the "zip64 end of central dir locator" is located near the end of the file, the quickest way to find it is to scroll to the very end of the file in the Hex editor, and then do a reverse search ("Find Previous") from there.